 It was a very welcome ending to a very satisfying day’s work.

-Some are destined to remain small, yet others become massive, affecting whole areas of the landscape.
-But all are connected, all are part of an overall Motherboard, ensuring the fertility of the land and the balance of nature.
+Some sites are destined to remain small, and unobtrusive, while others become huge, affecting whole areas of the landscape.
+But all are connected, and all are part of an overall Motherboard, ensuring the fertility of the land and the balance of nature.

 Other sites, Long Barrows, celebrate the ancestors and the journey into the void, the Crone.
 Returning to the void of creation.
 They are the burial place of the sacred families, whose bones anchor the energies of death and rebirth.

-Every site has its function and celebrations, not empty ritual, but energy-work, renewing the land for the future stability of the tribes.
+Every site has its function and celebrations, not one of empty ritual, but that of energy-work, renewing the land for the future stability of the tribes.

-Other energy points were created and ‘held’ by a person who, in life, had been a wielder of power.
-That power was in her bones, in her physical body, and it was this energy that was placed in sacred burial places, Barrow burials.
-As long as the barrow and its inhabitant was honoured the energy flowed.
+Other energy points were created and ‘held’ by a person who, in life, had been a wielder of Spiritual power.
+That power was in her bones, in her physical body, and it was this energy that was placed in sacred burial places or Barrow burials.
+As long as the barrow and its inhabitant were honoured the energy flowed.
 Barrows too were part of the overall blueprint, each barrow fulfilling its own function and guarded by the energy of the person buried inside it.

 Some sites were destined to be lived in, to be holders of sacred life, but others, such as stone circles, were designed to be places of power, ritual and creation.
 The circles were gateways, allowing energy to flow in or flow out, places considered to be the Divine Womb, where the sun fertilised the seeds of the Mother.